 Domain Authority is a score from 0 to 100, created by Moz, that attempts to show you how likely it is that your domain will rank well on any given search engine.
-The closer to 100 your Domain Authority score is, the more likely your domain will rank well on one of the major search networks (Google, Bing, etc.).
+The closer to 100 your score is, the more likely your domain will rank well on one of the major search networks (Google, Bing, etcetera).

 An Explanation of the 0 to 100 Domain Authority Score

 The score of 0 to 100 for Domain Authority is what is known as a logarithmic scale.
 What that means is that it will be significantly easier to improve a score from 10 to 20 than it will be to improve a score of 80 to 90.
 The lower your score, the easier it is to improve upon it.
-The reason that Moz chose to use a logarithmic scale for their Domain Authority ranking algorithm is that logarithmic scoring is closer to how Google scores your website’s authority.
+Moz chose to use a logarithmic scale for Domain Authority because logarithmic scoring is closer to how Google does it.

 Why is Domain Authority Important

 Domain authority is a signal of trust, and as a business, you should want your website and brand to be as authentic as possible.
-Domain Authority is not only a good measuring stick to gauge your standing in this regard, but it can also be used as a tool to make sure your website is associated with authentic sources.
+It is not only a good measuring stick to gauge your standing in this regard.
+It can also function as a tool to make sure your website is associated with authentic sources.

 How Moz Calculates Domain Authority Scores

-Moz uses several different metrics to determine your Domain Authority.
-Some of the metrics they use to score your Domain Authority include:
+Moz uses several different metrics to determine your authority score.
+Some of the metrics they use include: